systemctl(1) - phpMan

 -a, --all

-To list all units installed on the system, use the list-unit-files
+To list all units installed in the file system, use the

 -r, --recursive